doyle-kfd/KSail/README.md

 The imagery used in the KSail is selected to give the visitor a comfort feeling that they have arrived in the right place.
 It features sailboats similar to those that they will train on with imagery of people from the age demographic that KSail is targeting.

 ### Colours
 THe colors are those of the RSGYC, Royal St. George Yacht Club.
-I have used the Blue as much as possible and gone as light on the red as possible.
+I have used the blue as much as possible and gone as light on the red as possible.

 ### Fonts
 The fonts used are from Google's library